'Ambajipeta Marriage Band' is here for long box office haul? Here's the truth

 India collection and cast details

-As per industry tracker Sacnilk, the Dushyanth Katikaneni film earned Rs.
-85 lakh (early estimates) on Monday.
+As per industry tracker Sacnilk, the Dushyanth Katikaneni directorial earned Rs.
+50 lakh (early estimates) on Thursday.
 Overall, it has earned Rs.
-5.2 crore in India.
-The film has a window to earn until the release of Ravi Teja's Eagle.
-The cast includes Suhas, Shivani Nagaram, Sharanya Pradeep, Vinay Mahadev, Nithin Prasanna, Gayathri Bhargavi, and Goparaju Ramana, among others.
+6.92 crore in India.
+The movie received decent reviews from critics and viewers.
+The cast includes Suhas, Shivani Nagaram, Sharanya Pradeep, Nithin Prasanna, Gayathri Bhatgavi, Goparaju Ramana, Kittayya, Jagadeesh Prathap Bandari, and Vinay Mahadev, among others.